renatolsromao/udacity-dend-project4-data-lake/README.md

-# Sparkify Analytics Database & ETL
+# Sparkify Analytics Datalake

 ## Objective

-Provide a functional database with songs users are listening to, so the analytics team can work with.
+Provide a functional Data Lake on AWS S3 with songs users are listening to.

 ## Datasets